Out of Order Sign

 A typical DAM system reimplementation plan includes the following steps:

-1. Analysis: Analysis involves evaluating the DAM as it was initially implemented and identifying areas where the current system is not meeting those needs.
-The analysis needs to be done by someone with expertise in digital asset management systems and can quickly spot problem areas.
+1. Analysis: This involves evaluating the DAM as it was initially implemented and identifying areas where the current system is not meeting those needs.
+The analysis should be conducted by someone with expertise in digital asset management systems who can quickly spot problem areas.

-3. Testing and validation: This step involves testing the new system to ensure it works correctly and meets the business needs.
-This step also includes getting feedback from users and making any necessary adjustments to the system.
+5. Testing and Validation: Test the new system to ensure it meets the business requirements, which also involves collecting feedback from users and making necessary adjustments based on the input.

-5. Go-live: Go-Live involves reintroducing the system into production and making it available for users.
+8. Go-live: Reintroduce the system into production and ensure it's accessible for all intended users.

 Starting Over